Have you claimed your free £10 bet from Sky Bet, no strings attached and no deposit required? click here to claim yours today!

 TPC Sawgrass Competition - £100 Free Bet Prize

-For the third-year running we're running our Players Championship competition in association with Betfred who are generously offering a £100 (or currency equivalent) free bet prize to the winner.
-All you need to do is guess how many balls end up in the water at the Island 17th hole this week (plus tie-breaker) - you can enter via email, Facebook or on Twitter, full entry details are here.
+For the fourth year running we're running our Players Championship competition in association with Betfred who are generously offering a £100 (or currency equivalent) free bet prize to the winner.
+All you need to do is guess how many balls end up in the water at the Island 17th hole this week (plus tie-breaker) - you can enter via email, Facebook or on Twitter, full entry details are here!

 Course Guide: The Stadium Course at TPC Sawgrass is one of the most iconic courses in world golf.
 The Pete Dye design features lightning fast (12.5 on the stimpmeter) MiniVerde Bermudagrass greens, 93 testing bunkers and 23 water hazards making this a true Florida golf course test.
 The course's location close to the Atlantic coast makes wind a constant factor and although the track is relatively short in modern professional golf terms, the Stadium Course calls for accuracy and course management in abundance.
 You need more than just driving distance and aggressive play to compete here.